aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 ## Unit Tests

 Unit tests are defined in the `tests\unit` folder in this project.
-Use `pip` to install the `./tests/requirements.txt` and run unit tests.
+Use `pip` to install `./tests/requirements.txt` and run unit tests.

 ```bash
 pip install -r ./tests/requirements.txt